annahaensch/DataScienceGlobalApplications/README.md

 * __Identification of Datasets of Interest__:  Students will choose one policy question of focus, and indentify 2-3 datasets that will help them answer this question.
 Students will identify the steps necessary to acquire these datasets, but not necessarily carry these steps out (yet).
 * __Draft Data Audit__: Students will gain an understanding of the datasets they are using, with the goal of making sure that their data is reusable, and their work is reproducible.
 This is also a mechanism for understanding the origins of the data to help uncover bias.
 Precise text of the data audit assignment can he found [here]().
 * __Draft Data Visualization__: Students will use the knowledge gained in the data visualization module of the course to create at least one compelling visualization of their data.
 Visualizations will be accompanied by ~100 word alt-text.
+* __Presentation__: Students will create a concise one-slide presentation highlighting key takeaways from the project and at leat one illustrative data visualization.
+Students will present this slide in conversation with the class.
 The rubric for the final policy paper and presentation is below.
+* __Policy Paper__: Students will prepare a policy paper that specifically addresses their policy question.
+This paper will include a narrative version of the data audit a methodology section that includes details of models used, a results section that discusses model output and validation, and a conclusion section that frames results in terms of the posed policy question.
+The rubric for the policy paper and presentation is below.
 ![](figures/ProjectRubric.png)